-Languages
+• Languages

-Mandatory option.
 Use this option to specify the language for the extraction process.
-The Entity Types filtering option is optional and you may select it when you select the language to limit your extraction output.

-Processing Options
+- Language-The default is 'Auto', directing the transform to attempt to identify the language.
+You may select another language from a list. - Default Language-You may select the language that should be assumed if the transform was not able to identify the language. - Filter by Entity Types is optional and you may select it when you select the language to limit your extraction output. - Processing Options